CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 ## Major computational schemes in plasma physics

 As pointed out, many approximations to the kinetic equations to describe a plasma have been developed to make the problem manageable in specific physics situations.
-This has led, starting from the full kinetic model to the kinetic collisionless Vlasov-Maxwell system, the multi-fluid model and magnetohydrodynamics (MHD).
+This has led, starting from the full kinetic model to the kinetic collisionless Vlasov-Maxwell system, and the multi-fluid model and magnetohydrodynamics (MHD) where we neglect individual particles in favour of a continuous fluid description.
 Since plasma exhibits a hierarchical nature with a variety of instabilities and phenomena at various time scales and spatial scales, the adoption of multiple theoretical models suited for different scales seems a natural approach.
 Yet, the problem of understanding plasma collective behaviours remains extremely complex due to the interrelation between phenomena belonging to different layers of this spatial and temporal hierarchical structure.

 Computational plasma physics follows the hierarchy of the different plasma models implementing various numerical strategies for each of them.
 Computer simulations of plasmas comprise two general areas based on kinetic and fluid descriptions connected by hybrid approaches.
 [Figure 1](\ref{fig1}) is a tentative classification of numerical strategies employed in plasma physics.